S3 method for class 'data.frame'

 Value

-If x is a bag object, the function returns either a list or a data.frame of ZOI metrics for each ZOI variable in the bag.
+For the bag method, returns either a list or a data.frame of ZOI metrics for each ZOI variable in the bag.
 When ci = TRUE, the stats column contains mean, median, and the CI quantile labels.
 When ci = FALSE, the stats column contains one entry per individual model curve.
-If format_long is TRUE, the output data.frame is in long format, with a zoi_metric column indicating the type of ZOI metric (e.g., max_effect_size, zoi_radius, impact) and a metric_value column with the corresponding values.
+If format_long = TRUE, the output data.frame is in long format, with a zoi_metric column indicating the type of ZOI metric (e.g., max_effect_size, zoi_radius, impact) and a metric_value column with the corresponding values.
 If return_predictions = TRUE, the function returns a list with two elements: predictions, which is a list of data.frames containing the prediction curves for each ZOI variable, and zoi, which contains the ZOI metrics as described above.